 To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
 All information in this case study is my own including the UX team and does not necessarily reflect the views of Social Security Administration.

-In addition, I worked alongside a Researcher, Prototyper, Content Strategist and Product Managers and Project Owners.
+In addition, I worked alongside a Researcher, Content Strategist, Product Managers, Project Owners, Validators and Engineers.

 Recreating The myWage Report at the SSA

-Social Security is constantly updating the design to full-fill the needs of the users in order to achieve the goal the agency conducts research and implement it to the design.
-To understand the expectations of the user pain points and comprhention around using mySSA to manage their wage report.
-There were certain elements and features that were not convinient to users hence upgrading the design is important to fulfill the needs of users to achieve the agency goals.
+Social Security is constantly updating the design to full-fill the needs of the users in order to achieve the goal, the agency conducts research and implement it to the design.
+To understand the expectations of the user pain points and comprehension around using mySSA to manage their wage report.
+There were certain elements and features that were not convenient to users, hence upgrading the design is important to full-fill the needs of users to achieve the agency goals.